Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Introduction

-Ref.~\cite{zheng2017joint} firstly proposed a tagging scheme that makes it possible for models to extract entities and relations simultaneously.
-Inspired by their novel idea, we focus on causal triplet that is composed of two event entities and their relation.
-For instance, the sentence in Fig.~\ref{fig1} contains a causal triplet: ``\{\textbf{Financial stress, Cause-Effect, divorce}\}''.
-Thus, we can model the causal triplets directly, rather than break causality extraction into two subtasks.
-Based on the motivations, we formulate causality extraction into a sequence tagging problem and propose a causality tagging scheme (Section~\ref{sec2.1}) to achieve the purpose of direct causality extraction.
-However, the tagging scheme proposed by Ref.~\cite{zheng2017joint} is unable to identify the overlapping relations in a sentence: it only considers the situation where an entity belongs to a triplet.
-To combat this problem, we design a \textbf{Tag2Triplet} algorithm (Section~\ref{sec2.2}) to handle multiple causal triplets and embedded causal triplets in the same sentence.
-Finally, we combine the causality tagging scheme with deep learning architecture (Section~\ref{sec2.3}) to minimize feature engineering while efficiently model causal relations in natural language text.
+\citet{zheng2017joint} first proposed a tagging scheme that makes it possible for models to extract entities and relations simultaneously.
+In their tagging scheme, they apply a cartesian product of the entity mention tags and the relation type tags, and then assign a unique tag that encodes entity mentions and relation types for each word.
+Inspired by their novel idea, we focus on a causal triplet that is composed of two event entities and their relation.
+For instance, the sentence in Fig.~\ref{fig1} contains a causal triplet: ``\{\textbf{financial stress, cause-effect, divorce}\}''.
+Thus, we can model the causal triplets directly, rather than breaking causality extraction into two subtasks.
+Based on the motivations, we formulate causality extraction into a sequence tagging problem and propose a causality tagging scheme (Section~\ref{sec2.1}) to achieve direct causality extraction.
+However, the tagging scheme proposed by \citet{zheng2017joint} cannot identify the overlapping relations in a sentence; it only considers situations where an entity belongs to one triplet: if an entity participates in multiple relations, its tag should not be unique.
+To address this problem, we design a \textbf{tag2triplet} algorithm (Section~\ref{sec2.2}) to handle multiple causal triplets and embedded causal triplets in the same sentence.
+Finally, we combine the causality tagging scheme with a deep learning architecture (Section~\ref{sec2.3}) to minimize feature engineering while efficiently modeling causal relations in natural language text.

-We notice that some researchers also proposed deep learning techniques-based methods for the causality extraction in recent years (Section~\ref{sec5.3}).
-Although their works are commendable, some works \cite{de2017causal,kruengkrai2017improving,martinez2017neural,Li_2019} are only a classification of causal relations rather than an extraction of complete causal triplets, and others \cite{dasgupta2018automatic,dunietz2018deepcx} mainly focus on the identification of the linguistic expressions for causality instead of commonsense causality extraction in this paper.
+We notice that some researchers have also proposed deep learning technique-based methods for causality extraction in recent years (Section~\ref{sec5.3}).
+Although their works are commendable, some works \cite{de2017causal,kruengkrai2017improving,martinez2017neural,Li_2019} are only a classification of causal relations rather than an extraction of complete causal triplets, and others \cite{dasgupta2018automatic,dunietz2018deepcx} mainly focus on the identification of the linguistic expressions for causality instead of the commonsense causality extraction in this paper.

 By applying our causality tagging scheme, we use the model based on BiLSTM-CRF \cite{huang2015bidirectional} to extract causal triplets directly.
 However, we find that two obstacles hinder the further improvement of the performance of the deep learning model.